MikeCalabro/MLB-strikeouts-2020/README.md

 Also provides better information on the Lahman Baseball Database, and my motivations throughout my Exploratory Data Analysis process.
 Cleanliness - 4/10**

-data_playground.R - where I experiment with queries and functions, and where I did the work to create full_savant_data.csv.
-Cleanliness - 2/10

 # The Data

 There are four sources of data in this repository: